zeroJor/prueba-vw/README.md

 * Define a service layer for the business logic
 * Define a DAO layer for the data operations
 * Implement service layer
-* Choose a simple way to manage data: MongoDB was choosed coz there's no need to define a schema
+* Choose a simple way to manage data: MongoDB was chosen for simplicity, database is hosted in a free MongoDB Atlas account
 * Implement DAO layer
-* Test with Postman, postman tests are exposed [here](https://www.getpostman.com/collections/bd567c9bc5d69efe4121)
+* Test with Postman
-* Do some minor changes
 * Add Swagger
 * And finally, update README.md file

 ### Running the app

+There are two options:

+1.- Using ItelliJ IDEA
+* Clone this project
-You can run the app by cloning this project and importing it with IntelliJ IDEA or just running the Jar.
+* Import it with IntelliJ IDEA
+* Press Run button

+2.- Package and run Jar file
+* Package using the commnand `mvn package`
+* Run using the commnand `java -jar bank-0.1.0.jar`

 ### Swagger
-Swagger definition is in /api uri as required
+Swagger definition is in `/api` uri as required
-Swagger UI is in the root of the app: /
+Swagger UI is in the root of the app context `/`

 ### Build with